What's In the Air We Breathe

 Ambient Air Monitoring Network

-Each monitoring station is sited to meet one or more objectives below.
+Each monitoring station is sited to meet one or more of the objectives below.
 The network of all stations combined must meet all four objectives.

-• Determine general background pollution levels in areas not directly affected by cars, businesses and other man-made pollution sources
+- Determine general background pollution levels in areas not directly affected by cars, businesses and other man-made pollution sources; and

 Types of Stations

 Stations fall into two primary categories: SLAMS (State and Local Air Monitoring Stations) and Industrial stations.
-The location and category largely determine which pollutants are measured at each station.
+The station category and location largely determine which pollutants are measured at each station.

 SLAMS measure urban and regional air quality.
 All five SLAMS are operated by the APCD (Lompoc, Santa Ynez, Santa Barbara, Santa Maria, and Goleta).

 Seven Industrial stations are used to determine baseline air quality and the impacts of specific operations, such as oil and gas facilities.
-These stations are located in the immediate vicinity to measure specific pollutants emitted by the facility.
+These stations are located in the immediate vicinity to measure specific pollutants emitted by the facility, or they are located downwind to measure the ozone formation from the emitted pollutants.
+The ozone monitors at three of the Industrial stations are classified as SLAMS due to their tendency to record the highest ozone levels in county.
 While most Industrial stations are operated by the facility, Las Flores Canyon is currently operated by the APCD.
-Three Industrial stations are located to measure ozone in areas downwind from a facility.
-The ozone monitors at these three stations are classified as SLAMS monitors.